 You shouldn’t feel obligated to rake up every last leaf in your yard this fall.
 Leave leaves on the ground — they have a lot of benefit to wildlife and your garden.
 Below are some tips on how to minimize the time you spend raking and maximize the benefit to wildlife and the greater environment that fallen leaves offer.

 - Just let leaves stay where they fall.
 A leaf layer several inches deep is a natural thing in any area where trees naturally grow.
-The leaf layer is its own mini ecosystem!
-Many wildlife species live in or rely on the leaf layer to find food and other habitat, including salamanders, chipmunks, box turtles, toads, shrews, earthworms, many insects species.
+The leaf layer is its own mini-ecosystem!
+Many wildlife species live in the leaf layer as their primary habitat including salamanders, chipmunks, wood frogs, box turtles, toads, shrews, earthworms, millipedes and many insects species.

-- Many butterfly and moth species overwinter as pupae in leaf litter.
-If you rake up and throw away all of your leaves this fall, you’ll be getting rid of these beneficial and often beautiful insects too.
-Remember, butterfly and moth caterpillars are a critically important food source for birds in the spring when they are feeding their babies.
-If you remove of all the pupae with your leaves in the fall, there will be fewer of these insects in and around your yard in in spring.
+- Many butterfly and moth species overwinter in leaf litter such as luna moths, great spangled fritillaries, woolly bear caterpillars (which become Isabella tiger moths) and red-banded hairstreaks.
+Some overwinter as eggs, some as pupae and some as adults.
+If you rake up and throw away all of your leaves this fall, you’ll be getting rid of these beautiful and beneficial insects, many of which are pollinators.
+Butterfly and moth caterpillars are also a critically important food source for birds in the spring when they are feeding their babies.
+If you remove all of your fallen leaves, there will be fewer of these insects in and around your yard and fewer birds too.

 - From a gardening perspective, fallen leaves offer a double benefit.
 Leaves form a natural mulch that helps suppress weeds and at the same time fertilize the soil as they break down.
 Why spend money on mulch and fertilizer when you can make your own?